Erasmus Programme: The Erasmus generation

 One issue discussed is whether participation in the Erasmus program helps generate more European solidarity.
 A study carried out by the European Commission in 2010, shows that participating to Erasmus strengthens tolerance.
 Another issue is whether Erasmus enables the mixing of Europeans.
 For example, more than a quarter of Erasmus participants meet their life partner through it and participation in Erasmus encourages mobility between European countries.
 Umberto Eco called it sexual integration.
 The European Commission estimates that the program has resulted directly in the births of over 1 million children, sometimes called "Erasmus Babies".

 As to whether Erasmus fosters a sense of European identity the results are mixed.
 Some research indicates that those participating in Erasmus exchanges are already significantly predisposed to be pro-European, leading some scholars to conclude that such exchange programmes are 'preaching to the converted'.
 However, more recent research has criticised the earlier findings for being methodically flawed, relying primarily on the experience of British students and for using relatively small samples.
 Relying on a larger scale survey conducted on some 1700 students in six countries, Mitchell found that 'participation in an Erasmus exchange is significantly and positively related to changes in both identification as European and identification with Europe'.
 In addition, it has also been submitted that the earlier literature confused cause and effect, since the existence of such programmes constitutes a tangible benefit provided by the EU to prospective students interested in going abroad, which may cause them to view the EU positively even prior to participation.

+Digital support for student mobility

+In addition to traditional administrative procedures, digital infrastructures have been developed to support the secure transfer and recognition of academic records within Erasmus+ mobility.
+One such system is EMREX (European Mobility Exchange), which allows students to electronically transmit verified course and examination results between universities across borders.
+EMREX is particularly used in Nordic countries, where it is integrated into national higher education information systems.
+Reports on interoperability and student mobility cite the system as a practical measure to simplify administrative processes and reduce reliance on paper-based documentation.